-This workshop for advanced fiction writers will explore how much of our storytelling takes place beyond the page, in all the work we’ve done that is not necessarily explicit in the final story.
+This workshop for advanced fiction writers will explore how much of our storytelling takes place beyond the page, in all the work that is not necessarily explicit in the final story.
 Class will focus on students’ short stories and fiction extracts submitted beforehand, exploring how to more fully realize characters and worlds.
 Participants will have the opportunity to meet with the instructor one-on-one after class to discuss work and goals.

 - This is an advanced workshop.
 Please submit a writing sample of up to ten pages of fiction.

 - Please submit a cover letter that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any.

 - The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

 - Applications will be accepted on a rolling basis until the class is full.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 ABOUT CLAIRE MESSUD